Front Page › Forums › Democracy › Voting Districts

 Voting districts do not determine the candidates or ballot questions in an election.
 A voting district presents the candidates and ballot questions from its locality, region, state, and federation.
 All the voting districts in the same locality must present the same local candidates and local ballot questions to voters.
 All the voting districts in the same region must present the same regional candidates and regional ballot questions to voters.
 All the voting districts in the same state must present the same state candidates and same state ballot questions to voters.
 All the the voting districts in the same federation must present the same federal candidates and same federal ballot questions to voters.

-A locality in this proposal is a town, county, or city which is the lowest level of elected government in the area.
+A locality in this proposal is an incorporated town, county, or city which is the lowest level of elected government in the area, or the entirety of un-incorporated area in a county or province.

 A region in this proposal is a county or province or other administrative region which has two or more localities in it.